-This section of our website is dedicated to building a reference library of information on all aspects of blade-lift type Vertical Axis Wind Turbines (VAWTs).
-Initially, the library contains the references used in these web pages, along with others that we have collected as part of our research and development.
+This section of our website is dedicated to building a reference library of information on all aspects of blade-lift type vertical axis wind turbines (VAWTs).
+This library contains the references used in these web pages, along with others that we have collected as part of our research and development process.